p6lg/SSHDDoSMethod/README.md

 # SSHDDoSMethod
+Since ovh wants to be a bitch and ignore me about this issue im leaking it for a 2nd time....
 This method is a TCP flood allowing you to take down SSH/TELNET/RAW Connection types with PUSH, SYN and ACK packets